As a PKI provider, verifying the identity associated with the Common Name is a critical part of the certificate issuance process.

 We adhere to ISO requirements, which dictate that different roles must have specific IDs attached to their Common Names.
 The first components of these IDs are attached to the credential used to access the endpoints, so it needs to be set beforehand:

-Mobile Operators (MO) are identified by their EMAID (Entity Mobile Application Identifier).
-The first five characters of the Common Name represent the country code and provider ID its attached to the credential.
+- Mobility Operators (MO) are identified by their EMAID (e-Mobility Account Identifier).
+The first five characters of the Common Name represent the country code and provider ID and are attached to the credentials used to access the endpoints.

-Charge Point Operators (CPO) are distinguished by their EVSE/SECC ID (Electric Vehicle Supply Equipment/Smart Energy Code Company).
-The first five characters of the Common Name represent the country code and operator ID its attached to the credential.
+- Charge Point Operators (CPO) are distinguished by their EVSE/SECC ID (Electric Vehicle Supply Equipment/Supply Equipment Communication Controller).
+The first five characters of the Common Name represent the country code and operator ID.
+This is attached to the credential.

-Original Equipment Manufacturers (OEM) are identified by their PCID (Part Catalogue Identifier).
-The first three characters of the Common Name represent the WMI (World Manufacturer Identifier) of the manufacturer its attached to the credential.
+- Original Equipment Manufacturers (OEM) are identified by their PCID (Provisioning Certificate Identifier).
+The first three characters of the Common Name represent the WMI (World Manufacturer Identifier) of the manufacturer.
+It's attached to the credential.

 Typically, during the initial onboarding process, the credentials are configured, incorporating the aforementioned components.
 However, it is crucial to keep us informed in the event of any changes or additions to the ProviderID, OperatorID, or WMI.
 This ensures that we can promptly update the used credentials and avoid potential blockages of certificate signing requests.